ortus-docs/contentbox-docs/installation/commandbox_installation.md

 To change the datasource you can go into the CFML engine administrator and changing it.
 Just look in your taskbar for an Ortus Logo like the one below:

 ![](../images/commandbox_tray.png)

+Click on `open web admin` and go into the datasources section and create one.